 Are you wanting to babywear, but are scared by horror stories of hip dysplasia in infants?
-Maybe you suffered from hip dysplasia as a child and are worried your baby will too?

 As parents, we want our babies to live perfect lives, without the burden of needing surgeries or medical equipment.
 But, the reality is that infant hip dysplasia happens, and while it is often preventable, in some cases, it’s unavoidable.

 Let’s discuss what baby hip dysplasia is, how to prevent it, and what you can do to treat it if it happens.